SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

 # Included **Algorithm** functions
 We have implemented the following consensus algorithms.

-## Bearing-aided consensus controllers
-weighted_bearing_consensus_using_Range_and_Bearings: It uses both range and bearing measurements from any sensors as control inputs
+## Newly proposed algorithm - consensus control using RSS and DOA of wireless signals (termed Weighted Bearings Controller)
+* weighted_bearing_consensus_using_RSS_and_DOA: It proposed to use Direction of arrival (DOA) of wireless signals estimated using the Received Signal Strength (RSS) in the consensus control.
+The relative bearings (DOA) of the neighbor robots are used to control the robot's position and direction, whereas the RSS is used to weight each neighbor's impact on the distributed consensus controller.

 ## Coordinates based consensus (Rendezvous) algorithms - using relative position measurements
-coordinates_based_rendezvous: (Baseline) It relies on the full coordinates (relative positions) of neighbor robots
+* coordinates_based_rendezvous: (Baseline) It relies on the full coordinates (relative positions) of neighbor robots.
+This is the standard rendezvous algorithm.
+See https://www.robotarium.gatech.edu/examples/rendezvous for more information on this algorithm.

-coordinates_based_connectivity_preserving_rendezvous: It is similar to the above but uses weights (artificial potential fields)
+* coordinates_based_connectivity_preserving_rendezvous: It is similar to the above but uses weights (artificial potential fields)

-coordinates_based_rendezvous_circumcenter: It relies on the circumcenter of all coordinates (relative positions) of neighbor robots
+* coordinates_based_rendezvous_circumcenter: It relies on the circumcenter of all coordinates (relative positions) of neighbor robots

-## State of the Art (SOTA) Bearing-only consensus(Rendezvous) algorithms
+## State-of-the-art Bearing-only consensus algorithms
-bearing_only_rendezvous_using_all_bearings: It uses bearing measurements of all neighbor robots from each robot
+* bearing_only_rendezvous_using_all_bearings: It uses bearing measurements of all neighbor robots from each robot

-bearing_only_rendezvous_using_min_and_max_bearings: It uses only the min and max bearings of neighbors from each robot
+* bearing_only_rendezvous_using_min_and_max_bearings: It uses only the min and max bearings of neighbors from each robot

-bearing_only_rendezvous_using_enclosing_circles: It uses bearing measurmeents and enclosing circles algorithm
+* bearing_only_rendezvous_using_enclosing_circles: It uses bearing measurmeents and enclosing circles algorithm

+## State-of-the-art consensus controllers using both Range and Bearings
+* weighted_bearing_consensus_using_Range_and_Bearings: It uses both range and bearing measurements from any sensors as control inputs

-## Other (possible) consensus controllers - both coordinates and bearings based controllers
+## Other (possible) consensus controllers from the state-of-the-art : using both coordinates and bearings based controllers
 bearing_only_rendezvous_using_average_bearing: It uses mean of neighbor bearings from each robot

 coordinates_based_rendezvous_with_mean_velocity: It uses mean of all neighbor directions